someStranger8/TI-84-POC/README.md

 ## Usage

 Run the P1 program on one calculator and P2 on the other.
-Its a really basic game and not much you can do.
+Its a really basic game and not much you can do, but you can play tag.